-The Santa Cruz zoo is celebrating its 30th birthday today and showing off its new make-over!
+The Santa Cruz zoo celebrated its 30th birthday on August 19, 2009 with a new make-over!
 After a $2 million dollar investment and 3 years of outside consulting, the construction of several big new animal environments, a new quarantine clinic, and tons of effort, Santa Cruz is hoping its Zoo will continue to be one of Bolivia's biggest attractions.
 It receives nearly 1/2 a million visitors each year already.
 Tourists and foreigners have been very critical of the zoo, but may be unaware of the efforts being made to improve it over the past few years.
-If you've not gone in a while, I encourage you to visit again.

 The zoo also has a new aquarium/terrarium for its anacondas (3), boa constrictors (2) and other snakes.
 The zoo’s director, Mario Escalante, stated that the municipality has invested about Bs.
 500,000 (about $70,000 US dollars) into each one of these new enclosures and now the zoo is beginning work on a new piece of land for its monkeys which will cost about the same.
 In addition, signage will also be repainted and upgraded.
 All of this is being done to ready the zoo for its 30th anniversary which will take place in August.
 The zoo will also be inaugurating a new quarantine clinic at that time.